Understanding Experimental Design Fundamentals

 Establishing Controls and Replication

 Control groups serve as the baseline for comparison in experimental research.
-These groups receive either no treatment or a standard treatment, allowing researchers to determine whether observed effects are due to the experimental manipulation or other factors.
+And these groups receive either no treatment or a standard treatment, allowing researchers to determine whether observed effects are due to the experimental manipulation or other factors.
 Without appropriate controls, it becomes impossible to distinguish between treatment effects and natural variation.

 Statistical Considerations